USGS-EROS/lcmap-change-worker/README.md

   # lcw-listen is available following install with pip
   $ lcw-listen

-  # lcw-test-send will send stdin to the configured response exchange
+  # lcw-test-send will send stdin to the LCW_RABBIT_EXCHANGE
   $ lcw-test-send '{"some":"message"}'
 ```